catalyst-cloud/catalystcloud-docs/source/faq/cant-ssh-to-instance.rst

 .. code-block:: bash

- $ nova show instance-name | grep status
+ $ openstack server show instance-name | grep status
  | status                               | SUSPENDED

 The error can be triggered when an instance state is not ``ACTIVE``, in this